blakecole/blakecole-hugo-2/content/post/2-mcmc-mv-swim/index.md

 ***On July 30th, 2022, it would have been possible to depart Nobska Beach between 7:30a and 8:00a, and cross Vineyard Sound in 1 hour, 32 minutes***.

-These plots reveal another interesting fact: *constant-heading solutions are actually pretty damn good*.
+These plots reveal another interesting fact: *constant-heading solutions are actually pretty good*.
 Most of the time, the optimal trajectory sticks pretty close to at least one *constant-heading* trajectory.
 So, unless you're really determined to shave a few minutes off your swim, using a *constant-heading* strategy is totally fine.

 #### Optimal Heading Sequences
 {{< figure src="mv_swim_heading_vs_time.png" id="mv_swim_headings" numbered=true >}}